codingcatgirl/choo/docs/transit/models.rst

     .. attribute:: lines

-        lines that are available at this stop as an iterable as a list of :py:class:`Line` objects.
+        lines that are available at this stop as an list of :py:class:`Line` objects.

     .. attribute:: rides

-        The next rides departing from this stop as an iterable of :py:class:`RideSegment` starting at this stop.
+        The next rides departing from this stop as an list of :py:class:`RideSegment` starting at this stop.

 .. py:class:: Address(country=None, city=None, name=None, coords=None)